devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/metrics/development-cycle-time.md

 # {{ page.title }}

-The average time from starting work to deployment to production.
+The average time from starting work until release to production.

-"Software delivery performance is a combination of three metrics: lead time, [release frequency](./deploy-frequency.html), and [MTTR](./mean-time-to-repair.html).
+"Software delivery performance is a combination of three metrics: lead time, [release frequency](./release-frequency.html), and [MTTR](./mean-time-to-repair.html).
 [Change fail rate](./change-fail-rate.html) is not included, though it is highly correlated."

-["Accelerate"](https://itrevolution.com/book/accelerate/) uses Lead Time for Development Cycle Time and Release Frequency for [Deploy Frequency](./deploy-frequency.html).
+["Accelerate"](https://itrevolution.com/book/accelerate/) uses Lead Time for Development Cycle Time.

 ### What is the intended behavior?